greenmagenta/bookshelf/README.md

 ### Indexing pages

-You can configure sections and pages indexing by editing `config/config.json`.<br>
+You can configure sections organisation and pages indexing by editing `config/config.json`.<br>

 ```json
 {